actuallyrizzn/courtlistener-sdk/README.md

-# CourtListener Python SDK
+# CourtListener Python SDK (Unofficial)

-A robust, production-ready Python SDK for the [CourtListener API](https://www.courtlistener.com/api/).
+An **unofficial**, robust, production-ready Python SDK for the [CourtListener API](https://www.courtlistener.com/api/).

+**⚠️ Important Notice**: This is an unofficial SDK developed by the community and is not affiliated with, endorsed by, or officially supported by CourtListener or Free Law Project.

 ## Features
 - Full support for all public CourtListener endpoints